 Writ petition – legal weapon of a common man against government

-A government is responsible to providing the facility of education, electricity, water supply, providing the land for build the home, transport services like state roadways, medicine for health purpose, providing the food to poor people and all for this, government made the different-different institution like hospital, govt. school and college, electricity board, ration depot etc… in other words all those services are the basic needs of the people and government have to provide all these things to the people is mandatory.
+A government is responsible to provide the facility of education, electricity, water supply, providing the land for build the home, transport services like state roadways, medicine for health purpose, providing the food to poor people and all for this, the government made the different-different institution like a hospital, govt. school and college, electricity board, ration depot, etc. In other words, all those services are the basic needs of the people and the government have to provide all these things to the people is mandatory.

-In this no doubt, people are direct or indirect depend upon the government and when a group of the people not satisfied by the working of the government or any policy affected adversely to the people.
-Then people raise their voice against the government by the mode of strike and Band (Chaka Jaam).
-Strike is the one of the best weapon of the employee against the government used the name of the union of the employee for example strike of the doctor and If common people will feel aggrieved any decision, policy their weapon is band means traffic block, shop closed all over the state etc..
+In this no doubt, people are directly or indirectly depending upon the government and when a group of the people not satisfied by the working of the government or any policy, then people raise their voice against the government by the mode of strike and Band (Chaka Jaam).
+A strike is one of the best weapons of the employee against the government used in the name of the union of the employee for example strike of the doctors, and if common people will feel aggrieved by any decision, policy their weapon is band, means traffic block, shop closed all over the state, etc.

-But when the strength of people is very less who affected from the decision of the government and their fundamentals rights infringed.
-Then what they can do and how raise their voice against govt.?
-Answer is WRIT.
+But when the strength of people is very less who are affected by the decision of the government and their fundamentals rights infringed.
+Then what they can do and how to raise their voice against govt.?
+The answer is WRIT.
 By way of filling a writ petition against the govt.

-We might thought that how our fundamental rights are protected and what are the safe guarding measures granted by our constitution for the proper enforcement of fundamental rights.
+We might think that how our fundamental rights are protected and what are the safeguarding measures granted by our constitution for the proper enforcement of fundamental rights.
 Here comes the importance of writs.
 Article 13 clearly states that laws inconsistent with or in derogation of the fundamental rights are void.
 The Supreme Court (Under Article 32) and The High Courts(Under Article 226) are empowered to issue writs for the enforcement of fundamental rights against any authority.

-“Writ”An order issued by a court requiring that something be done or giving authority to do a specified act.
-Here court is (High Court or Supreme Court)
+It is an order issued by a court requiring that something is done or giving authority to do a specified act.
+Here the court is (High Court or Supreme Court)